 We can focus on one spot of the body – perhaps the tip of the nose, or the ribcage – and just notice how breathing affects that area.

 Most of us have heard the term “take a deep breath.”
 This is our chance to help reset that fight/flight/freeze response.
 With time and practice, we can use our breath as a way to help balance out our anxiety.

 What we say and think have a profound effect on our mindset.
 If we tell ourselves that we’re terrible drivers – or that we’ll get into another crash – we will create a negative mindset that makes driving that much more difficult.
 However, telling ourselves the opposite of that can help produce healthy, positive thinking.

 The affirmations can be very short: I am safe.
 I am secure.
 I am okay.
 We can think them or say them out loud.
 We can even tell ourselves these affirmations before we get into the car.
 Sometimes it helps to be proactive with affirmations: telling them to ourselves before the anxiety hits, or when the anxiety is very low.

 One might feel that playing music could help keep the mind occupied.
 For some, this might be the case.
 For others, the music will be added stimulus to an already overstimulating environment.
-It might help to turn off the radio when we drive – or, if we do want something to listen to, we can turn the radio to a classical music station, or create a playlist with soft, calming music.
+It might help to turn off the radio when we drive – or, if we do want something to listen to, we can turn the radio to a classical music station, open a calming app, or create a playlist with soft music.

 It does us no favours to berate ourselves for the accident, or for experiencing anxiety after the accident.
 We need to give ourselves time to heal, which means making sure we set time aside to rest, relax, and recharge.
 Whether that means giving ourselves a personal day off, making sure we go to bed at a decent time, or keeping a close eye on our diet so that it stays healthy and nutritious, we have to take care of ourselves in order to be able to rise above the anxiety.